nythrox/effects.js/docs/api.md

 ```

 #### resume
-> resume: (value) => Action
+> resume: (continuation, value) => Action

-This Action can only be used in a handler
-It will resume the current effect call with a value, and returns the result of the resumed program after it finishes running up to the point of the handler
+Calling resume will resume the continuation with a value, and then return the result of the resumed program after it finishes running up to the point of the handler (that gave you the continuation)

 #### eff
 > eff: (generatorFunction) => Action